 - Italian seasoning - Or you can use any combination of basil, oregano, parsley, thyme, or rosemary.
 Use some fresh herbs if they are in season and you have them available to you.

 - Nutritional yeast - The original Marry Me Chicken recipe uses grated parmesan.
-I find that if you use vegan parmesan (even a really good one), it doesn't stand up against the other very punchy flavors and gets a bit lost.
-That's why I prefer to use some nutritional yeast in the sauce for umami, slightly cheesy flavor instead, and save the parm for grating at the table.
+I find that if you use vegan parmesan (even a really good one), it doesn't stand up against the other very punchy flavours and gets a bit lost.
+That's why I prefer to use some nutritional yeast in the sauce for umami, slightly cheesy flavour instead, and save the parm for grating at the table.

 - Stock - Any vegan stock will do.
-I like to use vegan chicken stock if I can for the very best flavor.
+I like to use vegan chicken stock if I can for the very best flavour.
 If you're cooking for a special occasion a 50/50 blend of stock and white wine is incredible!

 - Greens - These are optional.
-It's really great without them but they add some color and texture so I tend to use them if I've got some handy.
+It's really great without them but they add some colour and texture so I tend to use them if I've got some handy.
 I love to use finely shredded kale but spinach works too.
 Fresh or frozen.
 No need to defrost.
 Just throw it in and let it melt into the sauce.

 - Red pepper flakes - Some subtle heat is lovely but if you prefer you can omit these or reduce the amount.